 Intermarket OutlookAs of 12/21/2022

-Detailed stock, commodity and bond leadership breakdowns can be viewed here.
+Detailed asset class performance breakdowns can be viewed here.
 High-level intermarket trends are examined more closely below.The Dollar, Commodities and Bonds

 Base metal prices are rising relative to bond prices (chart).
 The ratio of base metals to bonds generally rises when economic strength and inflation are prevalent.

 But prices across the broad commodity complex are falling relative to bond prices (chart).
 A falling commodity-to-bond price ratio is deflationary and often precedes or coincides with lower interest rates.
 Lower rates in turn are usually supportive of stocks.Stocks, Bonds and Risk Appetite

 Looking in general at US large-cap stocks, near-term price action appears to be bullish.
-Long-term action is bullish and long-term action is bullish (chart).
+Mid-term action is bullish and long-term action is bullish (chart).